Skip to main content

 How are Suppressed Lists used?

-Cloud SIEM uses Suppressed Lists the same way it uses Match Lists.
+Cloud SIEM uses Suppressed Lists similar to how it uses Match Lists.
 When Cloud SIEM processes an incoming Record, it compares the entries in each Suppressed List to Record fields of the same type as the Target Column of the Suppressed List.
 For example, given a Suppressed List whose Target Column is Domain, Cloud SIEM will compare items on that list only to Record fields that contain domains.

 When a Record contains a value that matches one or more Suppressed Lists, two fields in the Record get populated: